rails/rails/guides/source/active_record_querying.md

 This method removes all scoping and will do a normal query on the table.

-Note that chaining +unscoped+ with a +scope+ does not work.
-In these cases, it is recommended that you use the block form of +unscoped+:
+Note that chaining `unscoped` with a `scope` does not work.
+In these cases, it is recommended that you use the block form of `unscoped`:

 ```ruby
 Client.unscoped {